lucagump/eagle-bot-api/README.md

 # eagle-bot-api

 Telegram Bot developed for E-Agle Trento Racing Team to manage tasks and issues on GitHub/AirTable.
-The project is up and running (_hoping_) [here](https://eagle-bot-api.herokuapp.com/)
+The project is up and running (_hoping_) [here](https://eagle-bot-api.herokuapp.com/).

+## The Bot

+To try it, chat with the Bot!
+[TelegramBot](https://t.me/eagle_git_bot)

 ## Project Structure